ellamarie005/social-media/client/README.md

 ## Making a Progressive Web App

-The production build has all the tools necessary to generate a first-class [Progressive Web App](https://developers.google.com/web/progressive-web-apps/), but **the offline/cache-first behavior is opt-in only**.
+The production build has all the tools necessary to generate a first-className [Progressive Web App](https://developers.google.com/web/progressive-web-apps/), but **the offline/cache-first behavior is opt-in only**.
 By default, the build process will generate a service worker file, but it will not be